(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to

 For information on the symptoms and causes of dog hot spots, please visit this page.

-Natural dog hot spots remedies are effective in treating this dog skin problem.
-But before you can apply any remedy, you need to first follow these steps to clean out the affected areas:
+Before you can apply any home remedy, you need to first follow these steps to clean out the affected areas:

 The most important point to remember when treating dog hot spots is to keep the affected areas dry, so it is advisable to clip the hair away from the hot spots.
 Also, remove any hair that has become stuck to the sore because of oozing pus.